khizmax/libcds/readme.md

 The libcds port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

-**All your projects AND libcds MUST be compiled with the same flags - either with DCAS support or without it.**

 **Pull request requirements**
 - Pull-request to *master* branch will be unconditionally rejected